- 1-3/4 cups chopped mixed candied fruit

 - In a small bowl, combine candied fruits and 1/2 cup rum; let stand, covered, 1 hour.

 - In a small bowl, dissolve yeast in warm water.
-In a large bowl, combine milk, butter, sugar, salt, lemon peel, almond extract, remaining rum, yeast mixture and 4 cups flour; beat on medium speed until smooth.
-Cover with plastic wrap and let stand in a warm place, about 30 minutes.
+In a large bowl, combine milk, butter, sugar, salt, lemon zest, almond extract, remaining rum, yeast mixture and 4 cups flour; beat on medium speed until smooth.
+Cover and let stand in a warm place, about 30 minutes.

 - Beat in eggs.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).
 Drain candied fruit, reserving rum for glaze.
 Reserve 1/2 cup candied fruit for topping.
 Stir almonds and remaining candied fruit into dough.